Helmholtz-AI-Energy/Snippets/containers-enroot.md

 - if no path for the container FS is specified, it will be mounted with the same path
 - `enroot` will throw errors if it expects GPUs to exist on a node and there are none.
 There is probably a way to fix this, but at the moment it crashes.
 To avoid this, allocate a GPU node.
 - commands like `squeue` are not available within a container
+- no-container-entrypoint is needed in srun_params for multi node srun

 ## Using `enroot` on a node without GPUs